Determination of hydrogen concentration in solids by transmission ERDA under nuclear-elastically enhanced recoiling of H by 8 and 9 MeV He: Experiments

 In the present experiments, the measured samples are stacked PPS--Al layers and muscovite, which are on the Al foil of 50 $\mu$m thickness to prevent the incident He from entering the particle detector.
 The PPS--Al stacked samples are those used in the previous work \cite{Kud2021}, which are abbreviated as PPS/Al(50), Al(10)/PPS/Al(50), and Al(20)/PPS/Al(50), where the numbers in the parentheses denote the thicknesses in $\mu$m.
 The thicknesses of the PPS film and the Al foils were determined by measuring the weight and area, assuming the densities of 2.70 and 1.35 g/cm$^{3}$ for Al and PPS, respectively.
 The nominal purity of the Al foils is 99.99\%.
 The measurement reproduced the nominal Al thicknesses of 10, 20, and 50 $\mu$m within the error of $\pm$2\%.
 The measured PPS thickness is $1.35 \pm 0.05\, \mu$m, which is thin enough to be used as a localized H marker.
 Furthermore, the PPS film was characterized by Rutherford backscattering spectroscopy (RBS) using 2 MeV He, which showed no discernible inhomogeneity of the PPS film, according to the composition analysis of the RBS spectra (S and C) applying the commonly used SIMNRA code.

 The muscovite sample was prepared by cleaving the bulk muscovite which was collected from a granitic pegmatite rock at Ishikawa, Fukushima Prefecture, Japan.
 The precise thickness of the muscovite sample on the order of 10 $\mu$m can be determined afterward from the analysis of the T-ERDA spectrum.
 The density of the muscovite 2.83 g/cm$^{3}$ was measured with a high precision electronic densimeter.
 The chemical composition of the muscovite was determined with scanning electron microscope coupled with energy dispersive X-ray spectroscopy (SEM-EDS), while the water content of the muscovite was determined by Karl Fischer titration.
+Averaging the four values of water content obtained from four measurements, we obtained 4.53$\pm$0.06 and 0.40$\pm$0.01\,wt\% for bound water H$_{2}$O($+$) and absorbed water H$_{2}$O($-$), respectively.
 The analysis results are summarized in table \ref{table-1}, which has well reproduced the published data \cite{Uda1973}.
+It is noted that the critical temperature of 200$^{\circ}$C results from the fact that at higher temperatures appreciable weight loss with endothermic reaction occurs \cite{Gug1987}.

 Figure \ref{fig-1} shows the experimental setup similar to the previous case \cite{Kud2021}, except for the slightly narrow acceptance angle of the surface-barrier silicon detector (SSD), $\varphi_{0}=3.78^{\circ}$.
 The energy resolution of the detector was 33 keV, which is sufficient for the present T-ERDA.
 The experiments were carried out under the pressure of $2 \times 10^{-5}$ Pa.
 The incident He energies of 8 and 9 MeV were chosen for effective use of the extremely enhanced He-H differential recoil cross section in the forward direction.
 The estimated angular spread of the incident He$^{2+}$ beam from the UTTAC 6MV tandem accelerator is $\sim$0.2$^{\circ}$, which is much less than $\varphi_{0}$.
 The He$^{2+}$ beam was focused to $\sim$30$\times 30\,\mu$m$^{2}$ on the samples.
 The energy-measuring system for H was calibrated with 5.48 MeV $\alpha$ particles emitted from $^{241}$Am.